hbc/bcbioSingleCell/README.md

 - `interestingGroups`: Character vector of the column names of interest in the sample metadata, which is stored in the `sampleData()` accessor slot of the `bcbioSingleCell` object.
 These values should be formatted in camelCase, and can be reassigned in the object after creation (e.g. `interestingGroups(bcb) <- c("batch", "age")`).
 They are used for data visualization in the quality control utility functions.
 - `organism`: Organism name.
 Use the full latin name (e.g. "Homo sapiens").

-Consult `help("loadSingleCell", "bcbioSingleCell")` for additional documentation.
+Consult `help("bcbioSingleCell", "bcbioSingleCell")` for additional documentation.

 ## Sample metadata examples